-The TEFs of each PCDD or PCDF are provided in this section if you want to make calculations yourself.
+We have provided the TEFs of each PCDD or PCDF in this section if you want to make calculations yourself.

 TEFs of PCDDs

-The following table lists the toxic equivalency factor for each type of PCDD:
+This table lists the TEF for each type of PCDD:

 TEFs of PCDFs

-The following table gives the toxic equivalency factor for each type of PCDF:
+This table gives the TEF for each type of PCDF: